 From Mark Forsythe, CBC Almanac, Vancouver, 2002: For your files...a couple of places flashed into my mind after talking to you.
 About six miles west of Grand Forks there's a bend in the road where the valley begins to open up.
 Down below on the right, a couple of brick homes Doukhobors settled in still stand.
 Just.
 You can almost imagine laundry blowing on the line.
 I think the area's called Sleepy Hollow - there are lots of examples of original Doukhobor architecture at G.F.and nearby Castlegar.
 If you make it to the North Coast there's the Kwinitsa Railway Station Museum in Prince Rupert.
 It sits all alone on the waterfront there - used to be 50 miles upriver on the Skeena River.
 The museum is housed in one of three original Grand Trunk Pacific Railway Stations that still remain in British Columbia.
 It was barged down to Rupert...has nice lines.
 DonÕt know if it qualifies if it's still being used.
 There's also a cannery or two you might consider right in town.
 They probably won't be around much longer.
 Some of the homes at the nearby historic site North Pacific Cannery in Port Edward are worth a look too.
 On stilts etc. And a few clicks north of Cache Creek there's the Bonaparte Reserve graveyard.
 A faded wooden arch with chipped gold paint is simple but striking.
 Everybody drives by it on Highway 97 heading to Cariboo.
 Won't last mugh longer either.

-From Troy Hunter near Cranbrook, 2002: I don't think anybody is thinking about the old DIA houses on the Indian Reservations.
+From Troy Hunter near Cranbrook, 2002, about DIA houses: I don't think anybody is thinking about the old DIA houses on the Indian Reservations.
 If you come back to Cranbrook, I would be glad to show you some old houses on St. Mary's Indian Reserve built anywhere from 1900 to 1960.

 From Neil Roughley on the matter of the old Great Northern Railway roadbed east of Princeton, 2002: I recently cycled this route, and even more of it on a previous trip.
 Very little of the railway remains as you know.
 The red railway bridge just outside of Keremeos is about all that exists today, except in Princeton where the old GN station is now a Subway restaurant.
 My mind's eye sees the red bridge, built in 1907, as a wonderful subject for a painting.
 The Similkameen station, south of Keremeos, was sitting in a farmer's field for many years, moved there from its original location.
 It may still be there, but I just found out this information so didn't look for it while cycling through.